March 30th, 2018

 Injury or ill health produces pain.
 But pain is not the enemy; it is not a bad thing unless we ignore it.
 Today, I encouraged my husband to go and see the physiotherapist.
 Being the typical male he was planning to stoically “wait and see” and ignore his painful arm as much as possible.
 Yet, in seeking help from a skilled professional, he was given some helpful treatment, good instruction about the nature of the problem, and sound advice as to what he needs to do to remedy his “tennis elbow.”

 Pain is our early warning system.
-Whether the emotional pain of anger, fear, doubt, or remorse, or mental anguish and physical pain.
+Whether it is physical pain, mental anguish, or the emotional pain of anger, fear, doubt, or remorse.
 Pain has a purpose to alert us to the reality that all is not well.
 Yet in the age of the “quick fix” many view pain as the enemy that they try to eliminate at all costs.
 The initial folly in this “kill the pain” approach is that we are only treating the effect, the pain.
 The cause has not been unearthed and the problem is still there, but the person taking the painkiller is now no longer aware of it’s existence.
 Talk about willful blindness.
 More

 January 15th, 2012